-To estimate the coefficients of the sources of knowledge for innovation to test the complementarity inequalities, an innovation function for each firm i is specified [1], where $I^$ represents a index underlying the ordinal responses observed (i.e. it is an unobserved latent variable).
+To estimate the coefficients of the sources of knowledge for innovation to test the complementarity inequalities, an innovation function for each firm i is specified [1], where I represents an index underlying the ordinal responses observed (i.e. it is an unobserved latent variable).